-Take a standard count on a surface with 100 lb/ft3 (1600 kg/m3) or better.
+Take a standard count on a surface with 100 lb/ft (1600 kg/m) or better.
 DO NOT perform the standard count on the Validator.
 Perform the stability and drift test prior to taking the standard count.

 2.7.
 PASS/FAIL OF STABILITY AND DRIFT.